Academic Integrity

 For plagiarism or GenAI misuse, include Turnitin originality and/or AI reports.
 Turnitin has a low false-positive rate but can miss GenAI use, so a 0% AI score is not proof of originality.
 Your description and evidence should persuade a neutral reader using the preponderance of the evidence standard: is it more likely than not that the violation occurred?

 You do.
-In Part Three of the reporting process, the reporting instructor determines responsibility.
-The Integrity Officer and the Provost’s Committee on Academic Integrity do not decide individual cases or impose academic penalties.
+In Part Four of the reporting process, the reporting instructor determines responsibility.
+The Integrity Officer and the Provost’s Committee on Academic Integrity do not decide individual cases or impose academic penalties, and the Integrity Officer cannot review reports to suggest whether they should be submitted or not.

-No. University sanctions are determined by the Provost’s Committee on Academic Integrity and the Office of Student Conduct using uniform criteria.
+No. Educational sanctions are determined by the Provost’s Committee on Academic Integrity using uniform criteria.
 Sanctions are triggered only by documented reports.

-Suggestions for new or revised sanctions are welcome.
+Suggestions for new or revised sanctions are always welcome.

 A failing course grade is recommended only in cases of serious misconduct.
 Please see the violation categories and suggested course penalties.